 Michelle B. Moore, Psy.D.
 (2009, Clinical Psychology, Pace University; 2009 Post-Doctoral Clinical Psychology Fellow, Louisiana State University Health Sciences Center Department of Psychiatry): Dr. Moore is currently a Associate Professor of Clinical Psychiatry at LSUHSC and serves as Training Director of the Psychology Internship Program.
 In 2019, she was awarded the Anderson/Searle Professorship.
-She specializes in complex trauma, infant and child mental health and school based populations.
+She specializes in complex trauma with children, infant mental health and school-based populations.
 Dr. Moore received her master's degree in School Psychology and her doctoral degree in Clinical Psychology from Pace University in New York, NY.
-She provides outpatient services at the LSU Behavioral Sciences Center and oversees psychology trainees at the Algiers Behavioral Health Center.
-She also provides consultation and evaluation services to charter schools in the New Orleans area.
+She provides outpatient services at the LSU Behavioral Sciences Center and provides consultation and evaluation services to charter schools in the New Orleans area.
 Her interests include the psychological effects of complex trauma on children, adults and families in both outpatient and school settings.
-In addition to her clinical role, Dr. Moore serves as Director for the Human Behavior and Development Course taught to 1st year medical students and teaches a course in psychodynamic psychotherapy to psychiatry residents.
-Dr. Moore has served on the Louisiana Psychological Association Executive Council, is active on committees in the School of Medicine at LSUHSC and is currently serving as a Board Member for the Louisiana State Board of Examiners of Psychologists.
+In addition to her clinical role, Dr. Moore is currently the Vice Chair of the Louisiana State Board of Examiners of Psychologists as well as co-chair of the Faculty Development and Evaluation Committee and the Junior Faculty Guidance and Mentoring Committee for the School of Medicine at LSUHSC.

 Joy D. Osofsky, Ph.D.
 (1969, Clinical Psychology, Syracuse University; 1976-1978, Postdoctoral Fellow in Clinical Psychology, The Menninger Foundation; 1976-1985, Psychoanalytic Training, The Topeka Institute for Psychoanalysis): Dr. Joy Osofsky is a psychologist and psychoanalyst and Professor of Pediatrics and Psychiatry at Louisiana State University Health Sciences Center in New Orleans.
 She is Head of the Division of Pediatric Mental Health.
 She is also an Adjunct Professor of Psychology at the University of New Orleans.
 Dr. Osofsky has been Co-Director of the Louisiana Rural Trauma Services Center, a center in the National Child Traumatic Stress Network, a member of the Early Trauma Treatment Network of NCTSN, and Director of the LSUHSC Harris Center for Infant Mental Health in New Orleans.
-She is editor of Children in a Violent Society (Guilford, 1997; paper, 1998), two editions of the Handbook of Infant Development (Wiley, 1979; 1987), and co-editor of the four volume WAIMH Handbook of Infant Mental Health.
+She is editor of Children in a Violent Society (Guilford, 1997; paper, 1998), two editions of the

+Handbook of Infant Development (Wiley, 1979; 1987), and co-editor of the four volume WAIMH Handbook of Infant Mental Health.
 Dr. Osofsky's 2004 (paperback 2007) edited book, Young Children and Trauma: Intervention and Treatment, includes contributions related to mental health, child welfare, the judiciary, and law enforcement.
 In 1995, she published an article, The Effects of Violence Exposure in Young Children (American Psychologist, 1995) that was chosen by the American Psychological Association as one of the top articles published in this journal in the past 50 years.
 Dr. Osofsky is also a previous editor of the Infant Mental Health Journal.
 Dr. Osofsky is Past-President of Zero to Three: National Center for Infants, Toddlers, and Families and Past-President of the World Association for Infant Mental Health.
 She served on the Pew Commission for Children in Foster Care.
 For several years, she consulted with Judge Cindy Lederman, Administrative Judge of the Juvenile Court in Miami/Dade County related to the development and evaluation of programs to benefit high-risk young children and families in court.
 In May 2006, Dr. Osofsky was honored by the Juvenile Court Judges of the 11th Judicial Circuit, Miami-Dade, Florida with the Child's Heart Award in recognition of contributions to enhancing the health and well-being of children.